Java Developer Program

 Application fee: $40.00 (non-refundable)

 Full payment of tuition must be received by the Institute for Professional Development office before the start of the program.
-The tuition fee for this program is not included in the university's tuition package for full-time undergraduate students.
-The university's refund policy allows a return of 100% of tuition (minus a separate $25 registration fee) if the student drops the Java Developer Program by April 14, 2014.
+The university's refund policy allows a return of 100% of tuition (minus a separate $25 registration fee) if the student drops the Java Developer Program by September 29, 2014.

 Textbooks are a separate purchase to be made by students.